 The pistons help in the transformation of heat energy into mechanical work and vice versa.
-It moves upward and downward inside the cylinder in order to expand and contract the air-fuel mixture.
-For this reason, a piston is inevitable in an internal combustion engine.
+It moves upward and downward inside the cylinder to expand and contract the air-fuel mixture.
+For this reason, a piston is essential in an internal combustion engine.

 In this reading, we’ll explore what a piston is, its function, diagram, and how it works.
 We’ll also learn its built material, parts, and types.